Employee Assistance Program (EAP) Provider for Construction Workers & Companies in Australia

 Helping employers retain skilled workers

-However, despite the fact that turnover can be costly for firms, there is a significant need for competent artisans.
-The provision of employee assistance programs (EAP) by employers sends a message that they are concerned about the health and happiness of their workforce, which in turn boosts employee loyalty and the degree to which they are satisfied with their jobs.
-Because supported employees are more likely to remain with their company over the long term, the expenses connected with recruiting and training are reduced.
-This results in a decrease in the overall cost of the organisation.
-In addition, this helps to build the company's reputation over time as a responsible and helpful employer, which is a significant contribution to the overall improvement of the company's reputation.
+On the other hand, despite the fact that turnover might be expensive for businesses, there is a huge demand for skilled craftspeople.
+Employers who offer employee assistance programs (EAP) to their workforce send a message that they are concerned about the health and happiness of their staff.
+This, in turn, has the effect of increasing employee loyalty and the degree to which employees are content with their jobs.
+Supported employees have a higher likelihood of remaining with their organisation over the long term, which results in a reduction in the costs associated with recruiting and training new employees.
+This ultimately leads to a reduction in the total costs incurred by the entire business.
+In addition, this helps to create the company's reputation over time as a responsible and helpful employer, which is a substantial contribution to the overall improvement of the company's reputation.
+This further contributes to the overall improvement of the company's reputation.

 Confidential and stigma-free support

-A significant construction business in Queensland saw an increase in the number of safety accidents that were connected to tiredness and absence.
-There was a discernible change in their staff when they implemented an employee assistance program (EAP).
-Workers began to use the program to address not just the constraints they faced at work but also their personal issues, such as the stress they experienced in their relationships and their financial concerns.
-As time went on, the organisation claimed that its safety records had improved, that there were fewer incidents, and that it had developed a better team culture in which individuals felt more at ease checking in on each other.
+It was observed that a big construction company in Queensland experienced an increase in the frequency of safety accidents that were associated with fatigue and absenteeism.
+When they introduced an employee assistance program (also known as an EAP), there was a noticeable difference in the workers within the company.
+Workers started using the program to address not only the limitations they encountered at work but also their personal issues, such as the stress they suffered in their relationships and their anxieties regarding their finances.
+As time went on, the organisation asserted that its safety records had improved, that there were less incidents, and that it had built a better team culture in which members felt more at ease checking in on each other.
+These claims were made in response to the fact that the amount of occurrences had decreased.

 Confidential and stigma-free support